 **Make sure you don’t buy whole flax seeds.
 The nutrients in flaxseed are only available for us to digest if they’ve been ground up which is why I always choose flax meal!

 How To Make Lactation Cookies

 Like any good cookie recipe, this one is pretty straightforward.
 I prefer to roll my cookies in the sesame seeds rather than mix them in, but either works.
-This lactation cookie recipe is pretty low in sugar which is why I like adding in the dried figs to have a little pop of sweetness in every bite.
+This lactation cookie recipe is pretty low in sugar which is why I like adding in the dried figs or dates to have a little pop of sweetness in every bite.

 Chocolate chips are great too if you want more sweetness!
 But be sure to choose dairy-free chocolate if you need to avoid it.
 I also like the Enjoy Life ones, which I get at Thrive Market.